Lambda Theta Alpha

 Lambda Theta Alpha Latin Sorority, Inc. (ΛΘΑ) is the first and largest intercollegiate Latina-based sorority.
-It was established in 1975 at Kean University.
+It was established in December 1975 at Kean University.
 It has expanded to 150 undergraduate chapters and 30 alumnae chapters.
 The sorority was a member of the National Association of Latino Fraternal Organizations.

 History

-Lambda Theta Alpha Latin Sorority, Inc. was founded on December 1, 1975, at Kean College in Union Township, New Jersey, by seventeen women who sought to create a sisterhood that would provide support for Latina students in higher education.
-Keen College introduced bilingual studies, as well as a Latino and Caribbean Studies Department in 1975, allowing women of Latin descent whose first language was not English to attended the college.
+Lambda Theta Alpha Latin Sorority, Inc. was founded in December 1975, at Kean College in Union Township, New Jersey, by seventeen women who sought to create a sisterhood that would provide support for Latina students in higher education.
+Kean College introduced bilingual studies, as well as a Latino and Caribbean Studies Department in 1975, allowing women of Latin descent whose first language was not English to attended the college.
 Recognizing the need for an organization that represented their cultural background and addressed the specific challenges faced by Latina students, the founders established the sorority that was "committed to empowering women, fostering leadership, and advocating for cultural awareness and social justice".
 It also emphasized keeping its members in college.